Simon1037/some-js-explanation/README.md

 function updateRatingDisplay(rating) {}
 ```

-This is a function called "updateRatingDisplay" that has a parameter "rating" which is undefined (it has no value)
+This is a function called "updateRatingDisplay" that has a parameter "rating" which is undefined (it has no value).

 ```js
 stars.forEach((star, index) => {});